BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 I would have loved to have some more time to explore this scenario.
 Perhaps I did not have enough luck during all these attempts and the order of the operations wasn't quite what I needed, but I feel like I got pretty close.

-If I had managed to go a bit further, the impact of this vulnerability would likely be high (due to the context of the application), but _unfortunately_ it didn't go past a "self denial of service".
+If I had managed to go a bit further, the impact of this vulnerability would likely be high (due to the context of the application), but *_unfortunately_ it didn't go past a "self denial of service".

+*Food for thought: If you are a penetration tester, are you happy you found a cool vulnereability or sad that the application is broken? 😄

 ## Timing is the key